arthur-e/swc-workshop/sql-intro-gapminder/Intro-SQL.md

 ### Challenge: Importing the Countries Table

-Import the table `countries.csv` as a new a table called `countries`.
+Import the table `gapminder-countries.csv` as a new a table called `countries`.

 ## Basic Queries